 China Has Blocked Google For Years!
-Here’s the Only Way to Access ItLast Updated by Gray Williams on December 20, 2018
+Here’s the Only Way to Access ItLast Updated by John Bennet on December 20, 2018

 In 2000, Google China launched to give viewers the option of Simplified and Traditional Chinese versions of the website, only to begin facing censorship six years later, with Google pulling out of China in 2010.

 In 2014, China began blocking all parts of Google, including Gmail, the world’s most-used mail server.

 China’s government has control over all Internet access to every computer in the country and has been called “The Great Firewall of China” not only for its ability to limit what users inside its borders see, but also for its ability to use that firewall to carry out malicious attacks on websites located in other countries that run negative coverage of the Chinese government and its Internet policies.

 VPNs go a step farther in security that proxies by using an encrypted connection that joins your device to the remote server.
 All data sent through this “tunnel” in either direction is heavily encrypted, making it impossible for your ISP to see what websites you are visiting or what data you are downloading or uploading.
 The remote server downloads your requests, pairs them with an IP address from its own country, and sends them along to the Internet.

 How to Use a VPN in China

 Private Internet Access (PIA) VPN can raise some eyebrows on its security because it’s located in the United States, but it has provided nothing but success so far.

 With 3,000 servers, a competitive price, and top-level security featuring DNS leak protection, top-level encryption, and a kill switch, it’s a solid choice for working around China’s Google censorship.

 VyprVPN is based in privacy-friendly Switzerland and uses 256-bit AES encryption.
 This is also a smart choice given it does not limit bandwidth at any time and has more than 200,000 IPs address spread across more than 70 locations.